Costa Rican culture

-Costa Rican culture holds evidence of both the Mesoamerican and South American native origins.
-By the time Columbus arrived there were probably no more than 20,000 inhabitants.
-There were 4 major indigenous tribes living in Costa Rica, namely the Caribs, Borucas, Chibchas, and Diquis.
+originated with the traditions of indigenous groups from both Mesoamerica and South America.
+By the time Columbus arrived, there were probably no more than 20,000 inhabitants in the country.
+There were four major indigenous tribes living in Costa Rica, namely the Caribs, Borucas, Chibchas, and Diquis.
 They lived in several autonomous tribes, all with distinct cultures and customs.

 By 1821 Costa Rica was ready to join other Spanish colonies in a revolt and declare independence from Spain

 in Costa Rica began in 1899 with elections considered the first truly free and honest ones in the country's history.
-This began a trend that continued until today: Costa Rica is often considered one of the most politically stable countries in Latin America
+This marked a trend that continued until today: Costa Rica is often considered one of the most politically stable countries in Latin America